-Building on writing principles and critiquing abilities learned in College Composition, students will begin to explore the art of creating a successful short story.
-Through reading a variety of established voices in contemporary fiction, completing writing exercises both in and out of class, and participation in workshop discussion, students will develop a sense of the basic tools of fiction.
+Building on writing principles and critiquing abilities learned in College Composition I, students will begin to explore the art of creating a successful short story.
+Through reading a variety of established voices in contemporary fiction, completing writing exercises both in and out of class and participating in workshop discussion, students will develop a sense of the basic tools of fiction.
 With an emphasis on sharing work and giving constructive criticism, this class will enable students to make choices about drafting and revising their stories and to develop their own individual style.
-A final portfolio of revised and polished stories representative of the semester's work will be completed.